bkachava/nycitibike/README.md

 ## Assignment

-To implement a dashboard or reporting process for answering City officials questions on the program using the bike data collected, organized, and made public on the [Citi Bike System Data](https://www.citibikenyc.com/system-data), using Tableau in some way.
+To implement a dashboard or reporting process for answering City officials questions on the program taking in consideration the bike data collected, organized, and made public on the [Citi Bike System Data](https://www.citibikenyc.com/system-data), using Tableau in some way.